fseoane/pyNotify/README.md

 NOTE: "Exit" from system tray icon menu is not working (still under investigation)

 ## Installation
+Download the release package and copy itś contents to /opt/pyNotify.
+This release package has a binary already compiled and ready to execute on Linux.
+The bash script (install.sh) inside the realease package will copy all the necessary files to /opt/pyNotify in one go.....
-Download the release package and copy itś contents to /opt/pyNotify This release package has a binary already compiled and ready to execute on Linux Just edit the file pyNotify.conf in that same folder (/opt/pyNotify) and set the proper values for:
+....just edit the file pyNotify.conf in that destination folder (/opt/pyNotify) and set the proper values for:
 - gotify server url, and
 - gotify client token  (you may need to generate this in your Gotify server)